Record 2.5m off work with long-term sickness as unemployment rises again

 The ONS said this reflects “uncertainty across industries, as survey respondents continue to cite economic pressures as a factor in holding back on recruitment”.

-But the figures also showed a rise in the employment rate to 75.9 per cent and a fall in inactivity as more men in particular starting looking for work.
+But the figures also showed a rise in the employment rate to 75.9 per cent and a fall in inactivity as more men in particular started looking for work.

-In another sign of a flagging jobs market, the more timely PAYE figures showed the first fall in workers on payrolls since February 2021, down 136,000 to 29.8 million.
+Reacting to the unemployment rate, shadow work and pensions secretary Jonathan Ashworth said the figures were more evidence that the “Tory government is a drag on Britain’s economy”.

-Darren Morgan, director of economic statistics at the ONS, said: “Employment and unemployment both rose again in the first three months of 2023, driven in particular by men.
+Lib Dem Treasury spokesperson Sarah Olney said the Tories were “out of ideas”.
+She added: “This is a damning verdict on the government’s attempt to ease the cost of living crisis.”

 The ONS data also showed that wages are still failing to keep pace with rising prices, with real regular pay excluding bonuses down 3.1 per cent once Consumer Prices Index (CPI) inflation is taken into account.

-This is despite another rise in average regular pay growth, to 6.7% in the three months to March.
+This is despite another rise in average regular pay growth, to 6.7 per cent in the three months to March.

 Chancellor Jeremy Hunt said: “It’s encouraging that the unemployment rate remains historically low but difficulty in finding staff and rising prices are a worry for many families and businesses.